 Many of us have been stocking up on staple items for our families as we spend more time in our homes.
 It’s important to keep organized when adding items to your space, so you and anyone else can easily find what they’re looking for.

-Below are a few tips to organizing your pantry, and space-saving design techniques that we utilize for our customers.
+Below are a few tips for organizing your pantry, and space-saving design techniques that we utilize for our customers.

 Poulin Pantry Pledge

 All fun aside, organizing your pantry is an ongoing process, especially if you live with anyone other than yourself!
-Realize that this is not a one- time fix, but actually a lifestyle change for better ongoing organization.
+Realize that this is not a one-time fix, but actually a lifestyle change for the better ongoing organization.

 Now that you’re sworn and committed, let’s get to business.

 Here are a few basics of what to do when organizing your pantry.

 First, get rid of expired foods and donate the food you won’t eat.
 Clean the shelves and decide where you would like your pantry goods to be placed and how they will be displayed.